List of alien races in DC Comics: Clementians

 The Clementians of Clementia are also known as "Black Mercies".
-The Green Lantern known as Mother Mercy is the caretaker and ruler of the Clementian race.
+The Green Lantern Mother Mercy is the caretaker and ruler of the Clementian race.

 Coluans

-The Coluans of Colu are a pretercognitive species, one of the most technologically advanced in the known universe.
-They are most notably represented by the various men and women who hold the title of Brainiac.
+The Coluans (sometimes known as Yod-Colu) of Colu are a hyper-intelligent species, one of the most technologically advanced in the known universe.
+They are most notably represented by the various men and women who hold the title of Brainiac along with Pulsar Stargrave.

+The planet Colu was destroyed by the Omega Titans in Justice League: No Justice.